kpatel122/sparkpy-web-client/redesign/Docs/index.rst

 """"""""""""""""""
 Wait for seconds
 """"""""""""""""""
-To pause your program for a specific amount of time, use *aio.sleep* (see line 22 of the example) In order to use aio.sleep your program must be written in an *async* function (see line 7 of the example), this function should be called with
-`Run() <Source/sparkpy.html#sparkpy.Run>`_ (see line 28 of the example).
-Waits are performed using *await aio.sleep()* which is available after an import of the aio module from browser(see line 4 of the example)
+To pause your program for a specific amount of time, use *aio.sleep* In order to use aio.sleep your program must be written in an *async* function, this function should be called with `Run() <Source/sparkpy.html#sparkpy.Run>`_ (see last line of example).
+Waits are performed using *await aio.sleep()* which is available after an import of the aio module from browser

 .. code-block:: python